andychase/gbajs2/README.md

 Use it online! <https://gba.nicholas-vancise.dev>

+Note: legacy features are still available in the [v1 link](https://gba.nicholas-vancise.dev/v1/), you may need to clear your cookies to use v1.

 Do not attempt to log into the server unless you are the server owner or an approved user, your IP may be banned.

 ## New Feature List